kruschid/typesafe-routes/README.md

 - leave a star ⭐
 - report a bug 🐞
 - open a pull request 🏗️
+  - please discuss your idea on github or discord **before you start working on your PR**
 - help others ❤️
 - [buy me a coffee ☕](https://www.buymeacoffee.com/kruschid)